GodSpeeD-17/STM32F103C8T6_BareMetal/CODING_PREFERENCES.md

 the entire operation behind a private `_PERIPH_ApplyConfig()` helper that merely duplicates the public function's authority.

+Do not create a configuration structure merely because one function accepts more than one value.
+Prefer explicit typed parameters when a small set of single-use scalar values has no independently reusable domain, lifecycle, or cross-field object invariant.
+SysTick clock-source and reload configuration is the canonical two-scalar example.
+A structure remains appropriate when its members form a stable domain that is passed, stored, returned, nested, or validated as one reusable object.

 Every nested configuration structure that represents an independently useful and admitted operation must normally have a symmetric public grouped `Get` / `Set` pair.
 Deliberately asymmetric hardware actions remain exceptions and